SchweizerischeBundesbahnen/journey-service/J-S_Migration_V2_to_V3.md

 * no more List<> are returned -> proper Response Object always

 ## Header
-* Obsolete and proprietary "Log-Context" is replaced by **Request-ID** **OpenTelemetry/W3C Standard Header** and supported by Instana tracing
+* Obsolete and proprietary "Log-Context" is replaced by **Request-ID** (supported by Instana tracing).

 ## Type mappings

 Remark:
-* Obvious (quiet similar named) mappings are not mentioned explicitely below.
+* Obvious (quiet similar named) mappings are not mentioned explicitely below:

 | J-S v3                   | J-S v2                          | J-A                           |
 | ------------------------ | ------------------------------- |-----------------------------  |